ObinnaIheanachor/Mouse-Controller-Project/README.md

 ### Edge Cases
 - Multiple People Scenario: If we encounter multiple people in the video frame, it will always use and give results one face even though multiple people detected,
 - No Face Detection: it will skip the frame and inform the user

+## License
+The contents of this repository are covered under the [MIT icense](https://github.com/ObinnaIheanachor/Smart-Queue-Monitoring-System/blob/master/LICENSE)